-Carbon composition resistors (CCR) are fixed form resistors.
+Carbon composition resistors (CCR) are fixed value resistors.
 They are made out of fine carbon particles mixed with a binder (for example clay).
-After baking it has a solid form.
-Although carbon composition resistors are widely applied in circuits, the majority of resistors are nowadays made by deposition of a metal or carbon film over a ceramic carrier.
+After baking, it has a solid form.
+Although carbon composition resistors are widely applied in circuits, the majority of resistors today are made by deposition of a metal or carbon film over a ceramic carrier.

 The big advantage of carbon composition resistors is their ability to withstand high energy pulses.
 When current flows through the resistor, the entire carbon composition body conducts the energy.
-The wirewound resistor for example, has a much smaller volume of the wire to conduct.
-So the thermal mass of the carbon composition resistor is much higher, resulting in a higher energy capability.
-Carbon resistors can be made with a higher resistance than wirewound resistors, and are considerably cheaper.
-However, the properties are less good in terms of temperature coefficient, noise, voltage dependence and load.
+The wirewound resistor, for example, has a much smaller volume of wire to conduct current.
+So, the thermal mass of the carbon composition resistor is much higher, resulting in a higher energy capability.
+Carbon resistors can be made with a higher resistance than wirewound resistors and are considerably cheaper.
+However, the properties are inferior in terms of temperature coefficient, noise, voltage dependence, and load.

 An example of an application is a medical defibrillator.
-The sensitive measurement equipment attached to the patient, needs to be protected against the high energy pulses of around 30 Joule.
-Carbon composition resistors are applied in the equipment or the leads and have to withstand all pulse energy.
+The sensitive measurement equipment attached to the patient needs to be protected against the high energy pulses of around 30 Joule.
+Carbon composition resistors are applied in the equipment or the leads and must withstand this high pulse energy.